dekuNukem/duckyPad/duckyscript3_beta_test.md

 ### Bytecode Compiler

 With DS3 now very much a general-purpose language, it takes a lot more work to process it properly.
+Examples include:

-Examples include expression evaluation via abstract syntax tree (AST), flow control with jump tables, arithmetic and call stacks, and more.
+* Expression evaluation via abstract syntax tree (AST)

+* Flow control with jump tables

+* Arithmetic and call stacks

-This is much too complicated to do on-device, therefore, DS3 is now compiled into bytecode, and executed on a virtual stack machine.
+This is much too complicated to do on-device, therefore, DS3 is now compiled into **bytecode**, and executed on a **virtual stack machine**.

-Good news is the configurator takes care of everything for you, so it's business as usual.
+The configurator takes care of everything for you, so it's business as usual.

-However, if you want to manually edit the SD card, it is now a bit more involved, since you'll need to compile the script and copy over the binary too.
+However, if you want to manually edit the SD card, it is now a bit more involved, as you'll need to compile the script and copy over the binary too.

-See below for instructions, and in the meantime I'll try to support the old firmware version in the foreseeable future.
+See below for instructions, and in the meantime I'll try to keep supporting the old firmware version in the foreseeable future.

 ## Instructions